 When you have advanced cataracts, an intraocular lens transplant is often the best treatment option.
 Advances in technology have improved the lens options to include multifocal toric lenses.
-The experienced team at Eye Surgeons Associates in Canton and Monroe, Michigan, offers multifocal toric lens implants to provide clear, crisp vision at all distances after cataract surgery.
+The experienced team at Eye Surgeons Associates in Canton, Livonia, Lincoln Park, and Monroe, Michigan, offers multifocal toric lens implants to provide clear, crisp vision at all distances after cataract surgery.
 To see if a multifocal toric lens implant is right for you, call the office..

-The team at Eye Surgeons Associates uses state-of-the-art techniques, including phacoemulsification or laser surgery, to access and remove your cataract-filled intraocular lens.
+The team at Eye Surgeons Associates uses state-of-the-art techniques, including phacoemulsification or laser surgery, to access and remove your cataract or cloudy lens.
 Then they insert and position your multifocal toric lens implant behind your iris and pupil.
-If necessary, your ophthalmologist closes the incision in your eye with a tiny stitch.
-In most cases, the surgery only takes around 15 minutes per eye.
+Usually no stitches are necessary.
+In most cases, the surgery takes around 15 minutes per eye.
+One eye is done at a time.

 After your surgery, you will need a friend or family member to drive you home.
 In fact, you shouldn’t drive until you have a follow-up appointment at Eye Surgeons Associates to confirm that your vision is clear enough to drive.